 The peixinhos da horta is more of a petisco (snack) than a full meal in the Lisboan’s diet, one of the many savory dishes typically shared with friends over a glass of wine or pint of beer.
 Although plenty of restaurants in Lisbon proudly showcase this item on their menus, the crispiness factor of a good peixinho da horta is of utmost importance.
 At Varina da Madragoa you can taste a traditional approach to the dish, while at Cantinho do Avillez you’ll indulge in a more contemporary version.

 Thin slices of garlicky, fried beef liver may not sound like the most appealing of dishes for out-of-towners, and we’ll admit enjoying a steaming hot plate of iscas is an acquired taste.
 It’s a must-eat food that’s often left out of the guidebook, despite being one of the most traditional dishes in Lisbon.

-Because of their capricious reputation, iscas typically make the daily specials’ menu or require ordering in advance.
-Taberna da Rua das Flores and Restaurante Mondego (Tv. do Forno) are two recommended places in Lisbon to give this local dish a try.
+Because of their capricious reputation, iscas typically make the daily specials menu or require ordering in advance.
+Taberna da Rua das Flores and Restaurante Mondego (Tv. do Forno) are two recommended places in Lisbon to try this local dish.

 Like this?
 Try this: On the hop: Lisbon’s exploding craft beer scene